 Can a Big Green Egg function as a tandoor (aka “Big Green Tandoor”)?
 Yes it can!!!

 - Obtain skewers that can be hung from the top vent of the Big Green Egg.
-I used these.
+We used these (out of stock), and we have also bent these into a L shape to get them to hang off the top.

 - Skewer meat.
+We recommend our recipe for Texas Tandoori Skewered Chicken.
 Use something dense at the end of the skewer, such as a lemon, lime, potato or onion.
 This will help prevent meat from sliding off.

 - Cook until meat is done.
-For the chicken cubes in the pics (marinaded like Karachi Bam Chicken), it took about 15 minutes.
+For the chicken cubes in the pics, it took about 15-20 minutes.

 - Wearing heavy duty gloves, slowly lift each skewer (one at a time).